 Our programs are always designed with the student at the forefront.
 From our years of experience, we know that students at the beginning of their software engineering learning journey are more dependent on an instructor to teach them.
 Students who are already at an intermediate level are more self-directed (student-directed).

-Our Beginner Coding Bootcamp is better suited for dependent students.
+Our Beginner Coding Bootcamps are better suited for dependent students.
 In this case, our instructors initially act as coaches and provide inspiring lectures and guided instruction.
 As the program progresses and you learn, your instructor will take on more of a facilitator role and incorporate more group projects and individual work.

-To get there, we break this course into (3) six-week modules and (1) one-week module.
+To get there, we break these courses into modules.
 At the end of each, we support students through projects and assessments used to measure their progress.
 When a student shows that they have not yet mastered the material, they can retake the module in its entirety one time with the next cohort in order to have enough time to really dig in and master the material before moving forward.
 In this system, a retake is not punitive; rather, it’s a planned element without attached stigma.
 In fact, those who retake a module often play a valuable role in mentoring others, because they’ve already been through the experience and are more familiar with the material.

 In our intermediate program, students are more self-directed based on their incoming coding skillset.
 Our instructors skip the “coaching” or “guided” stages and act more as facilitators from the start.
-These programs are lecture-light and require a student to succeed in a student-directed learning environment.
+This program is lecture-light and requires a student to succeed in a student-directed learning environment.

 Across all of our programs, critical thinking and the concepts of “productive struggle” or “desired difficulty” are very important.
 The goal of each program is to get you to a point where you can solve problems independently, and the methods and techniques above will help you get there.